CMU-SAFARI/ramulator2/README.md

   $ cp ./ramulator2 ../ramulator2
   $ cd ..
 ```
-This should produce a `ramulator2` executable that you can execute standalone and a `libramulaor.so` dynamic library that can be used as a memory system library by other simulators.
+This should produce a `ramulator2` executable that you can execute standalone and a `libramulator.so` dynamic library that can be used as a memory system library by other simulators.
 ### Running Ramulator 2.0 in Standalone Mode
 Ramulator 2.0 comes with two independent trace-driven simulation frontends: A memory-trace parser and a simplistic out-of-order core model that can accept instruction traces.
 To start a simulation with these frontends, just run the Ramulator 2.0 executable with the path to the configuration file specified through the `-f` argument
 ```bash